Pavankalyan-cmd/EdutechAi/README.md

 * **LLM:** Google Gemini 1.5 Flash

 ### 2. YouTube Video Integration
-[cite_start]To enrich the learning experience, the bot uses web scraping to gather the latest resources and tutorials from reputable websites, ensuring the roadmap is up-to-date.
-This includes fetching relevant YouTube videos as part of the recommended resources within the learning roadmap.
+To enrich the learning experience,This includes fetching relevant YouTube videos as part of the recommended resources within the learning roadmap.
 This ensures students have access to up-to-date and engaging video content.

 ## Technical Stack